 4. To evaluate the incidence of fecal urgency and flatal incontinence at 24 weeks postpartum in primpiarous women sustaining an OASI.

-Principle Investigator: Ingrid Nygaard
+Principal Investigator: Ingrid Nygaard